ibm-cloud-docs/vmwaresolutions/vcenter/vc_planning.md

 Review the following requirements before you order your VMware vCenter Server instances.
 Plan your instance based on the {{site.data.keyword.CloudDataCent}} location, your workload capacity requirements, and add-on service requirements.

+Add-on services are not supported for vCenter Server with NSX-T instances.
+{:important}

 ## IBM Cloud account requirements
 {: #vc_planning-account-req}